CloudCannon/rosey-astro-starter/README.md

 6. To your production site, add the env variable `ROSEYPROD` with a value of `true`.

 7. In your `rosey/config.yml` change the language code in the `locales` array to one that you want, and add your staging cloudvent url to the `base_url` key.

+8. To add automatic AI-powered translations - which your editors can then QA - enable Smartling in your `rosey/config.yaml` file, by setting `smartling_enabled: true`.
+Make sure to fill in your `dev_project_id`, and `dev_user_identifier`, with the credentials in your Smartling account.
+Ensure you have added you secret API key to your environment variables in CloudCannon, as `DEV_USER_SECRET`.
+You can set this locally in a `.env` file if you want to test it in your development environment.

+    > [!IMPORTANT]
+    > Make sure to not push any secret API keys to your source control.
+The `.env` file should already be in your .gitignore.

+    > [!IMPORTANT]
+    > **Be aware these translations have some cost involved**, so make sure you understand the pricing around Smartling machine-translations before enabling this.

 ## Adding this to an existing site
 Follow the instructions on [this repository](https://github.com/CloudCannon/rcc?tab=readme-ov-file#getting-started).